☀ University of York · BloombergNEF · Ember · REPD 2025 — Research Validated

 Farmland Preserved

-With 10–12m row spacing and 500mm posts occupying less than 5% of ground coverage, standard agricultural machinery operates freely.
-80–90% of crop productivity is maintained alongside energy generation.
+With 10–12m row spacing and ~100mm posts with 0.45m clearance strips, standard agricultural machinery operates freely. ~92% of inter-row land remains in active production alongside energy generation.

 🔌